FennStatistics/CAMtools_documentation/docs/CAM-App.md

 ***
-### Apply word2vec model
+### Apply word2vec Model
 ---

 **Central aim**:
 Generating suggestions for clustering and summarizing concepts according to the cosine similarity between (single-word) concepts.
-Cosine similarity is computed using pre trained large language models from the Python library spaCy.
+Cosine similarity is computed using pre-trained large language models from the Python library spaCy.